rahul228646/DSA-and-CP/Graphs/README.md

 # Notes on Graph

-### Count of distinct graphs that can be formed with N vertices - 2^X where X = N * (N-1)/2
+## Count of distinct graphs that can be formed with N vertices - 2^X where X = N * (N-1)/2

 <img width="600" alt="Screenshot 2022-06-30 at 10 24 26 PM" src="https://user-images.githubusercontent.com/56363090/176734380-474204b0-e6f8-4104-b538-9c4224bf35e2.png">

-### BFS
+## BFS

 - when we traverse using BFS to find a path from a path from source to destination, the fist time we encounter the destination "Node" in the queue is the shortest path

 <img width="500" alt="Screenshot 2022-02-10 at 3 21 34 PM" src="https://user-images.githubusercontent.com/56363090/153381975-d5d618e5-d4ad-4ba4-958c-17d0ab5d0687.png">

 " A B F " is the shortest path from source to destination

 - DFS can't be used to find shortest path (https://leetcode.com/problems/shortest-path-in-binary-matrix/) -- in this question DFS doesn't work

+## Algorithms For Graph

+   ### Kruskals
+     Kruskals and Prims algo are used to create minimum spanning tree (connected graph with min cost/weight)
+   ### Prims
-- Kruskals and Prims algo are used to create minimum spanning tree (connected graph with min cost/weight)
+     Kruskals and Prims algo are used to create minimum spanning tree (connected graph with min cost/weight)
+   ### Union Find
+   ### Dijkstra’s Algo

-- Dijkstra’s is used to find the shortest paths from the source to all vertices in the given graph.
+     Dijkstra’s is used to find the shortest paths from the source to all vertices in the given graph.
+   ### Bellman–Ford Algo

-- Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.
+     Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.

      It is slower than Dijkstra's algorithm for the same problem, but more versatile, as it is capable of handling graphs in which some of the edge weights are negative numbers.

-- Bellman–Ford is used for -ve weight cycle detection
+     Bellman–Ford is used for -ve weight cycle detection